kenatibm/MadridLabDocumentation/workbooks/Lab5/README.md

 ##Steps
 ### Create the adapter

->**Note:**  In previous versions of MFP, you had to create BackEnd project first, before you could create an adapter, Starting v8.0 you don't need to create a back-end project in order to create an adapter.
+>**Note:**  In previous versions of MFF, you had to create BackEnd project first, before you could create an adapter, Starting v8.0 you don't need to create a back-end project in order to create an adapter.

 1. Create new folder called AdapterServices in parallel to your IBMEmployeeApp folder